Maatary/haskell-from-first-principles/strings/fundamentals.md

 - **main** has the type **IO ()**. **IO**, or **I/O**, stands for _input/output_.
 In Haskell, it is a special type, called **IO**, used when the result of running a program involves effects beyond evaluating a function or expression.

-- _Printing to the screen is an effect_, so printing the output of a module must be wrapped in this IO type.
+- _Printing to the screen is an effect_, so printing the output of a module must be wrapped in this **IO type**.
 When you enter functions directly into the REPL, GHCi implicitly understands and implements IO without you having to specify that.

 - **The do syntax** is a special syntax that allows for _sequencing actions_.
-It is most commonly used to sequence the actions that constitute your program, some of which will necessarily perform effects such as printing to the screen (that’s why the obligatory type of main is IO ()). _do notation isn’t strictly necessary_, but since it often makes for more readable code than the alternatives,
+It is most commonly used to sequence the actions that constitute your program, some of which will necessarily perform effects such as printing to the screen (that’s why the obligatory type of main is IO ()). _do notation isn’t strictly necessary_, but it often makes for more readable code than the alternatives.